This Samsung patent could solve the iPhone X's notch problem

-A Samsung patent application (via LetsGoDigital) filed with the World Intellectual Property Organization (WIPO) seems to have an answer: put holes in the screen for hardware to poke through.
-In theory, this would allow for Samsung to completely get rid of the phone bezels you see bordering your screen, something that is no longer fashionable as of 2018.
+A Samsung patent application (first spotted by Dutch site LetsGoDigital) filed with the World Intellectual Property Organization seems to have an answer: put holes in the screen for hardware to poke through.
+In theory, this would allow for Samsung to completely get rid of the phone bezels you see bordering your screen, a design feature that's increasingly unfashionable.

 As always, submitting for a patent doesn't mean that it's been granted or will come to a product.
 But it is an indication of solutions and designs that companies are considering.